-I enjoy making my own meatballs instead of using frozen meatballs because Swedish Meatballs require using a different approach to seasoning.
-Usually, frozen meatballs are more geared to using in a tomato based sauce and just don’t have that spark they need to really stand out in the recipe.
+I enjoy making my meatballs instead of using frozen meatballs because Swedish Meatballs require using a different approach to seasoning.
+Usually, frozen meatballs are more geared to using in a tomato-based sauce and don’t have that spark they need to stand out in the recipe.

 Before we get started Y’all, you won’t be using that can of cream of mushroom soup in this recipe for Swedish meatballs either.
 Beef broth, all-purpose flour, sour cream, and Worcestershire sauce are what we are going to combine to make this flavorful masterpiece.

-I know some of you are thinking what if I just use frozen meatballs and somehow incorporate mushroom soup instead of the other ingredients listed?
+I know some of you are thinking, what if I use frozen meatballs and somehow incorporate mushroom soup instead of the other ingredients listed?
 Well, now it’s my turn to ask, are Y’all ready for the cold hard truth?
 Can you handle it?

-I love Y’all, but if I seriously read one more time, “I followed your recipe to a “T” but didn’t use XYZ ingredient and then added XYZ ingredient to the recipe instead and it was awful, WHY?”
-Y’all know why it didn’t turn out, you ruined the integrity of my recipe and want someone to blame for your mistake.
+I love Y’all, but if I sincerely read one more time, “I followed your recipe to a “T,” but didn’t use XYZ ingredient and then added XYZ ingredient to the recipe instead and it was awful, WHY?”
+You all know why it didn’t turn out; you ruined the integrity of my method and want someone to blame for your mistake.
 No, Ma’me, No Sir, not this time, you have been advised beforehand there will be no sympathy.

 These Swedish meatballs are so flavorful is almost too good to be true.
 Nothing beats homemade meatballs smothered in a creamy gravy sauce